-A young Venetian, one that comes before

-To signify the approaching of his lord;

-From whom he bringeth sensible regreets,

-To wit, besides commends and courteous breath,

-Gifts of rich value.
-Yet I have not seen

-So likely an ambassador of love:

-A day in April never came so sweet,

-To show how costly summer was at hand,
+A young Venetian, one that comes beforeTo signify the approaching of his lord;From whom he bringeth sensible regreets,To wit, besides commends and courteous breath,Gifts of rich value.
+Yet I have not seenSo likely an ambassador of love:A day in April never came so sweet,To show how costly summer was at hand,As this fore-spurrer comes before his lord.

-Portio.
-No more, I pray thee: I am half afeard 100

-Thou wilt say anon he is some kin to thee,

-Thou spend'st such high-day wit in praising him.

-Come, come, Nerissa; for I long to see

-Quick Cupid's post that comes so mannerly.
+Portia.
+No more, I pray thee: I am half afeard 100 Thou wilt say anon he is some kin to thee, Thou spend'st such high-day wit in praising him.
+Come, come, Nerissa; for I long to see Quick Cupid's post that comes so mannerly.